Spiritual Life Insurance

 Fortunately, we live in a time were the biblical contract can be carefully studied like never before.
 We can walk today where Jesus actually lived and taught.
 We can read and study the four different first-hand accounts of Jesus life, written by men not trying to create a religion, but testifying as to what they witnessed first-hand.

 Historically, we know that at least 10 of the 12 original disciples of Jesus were killed for their faith.
-Some say these men were just trying to create a new religion, but history tells us they suffered and died for what they had witnessed first hand-the death and bodily resurrection of Jesus Christ--that was their hope.
+Some say these men were just trying to create a new religion, but history tells us they suffered and died for what they had witnessed first hand-the death and bodily resurrection of Jesus Christ--that was their living hope.

 Ignorance is not bliss and can be fatal.